Connected even factors in the square of essentially 2-edge connected graphs: Introduction

 \begin{theorem}\emph{\textbf{\cite{EKS}}} Let $s$ be a positive integer and $G$ be a connected graph such that every induced $S(K_{1, 2s+1})$ has at least three edges in a block of degree at most two.
 Then $G^2$ has a $[2, 2s]$-factor. \end{theorem}

+Let $G$ be a connected graph.
 Recall that a graph $G$ is \emph{essentially $k$-edge connected} if deleting less than $k$ edges from $G$ cannot result in two nontrivial components.
-In this paper, we shall answer the question how it is for the existence of a $[2, 2s]$-factor in the square of a graph with 2-edge (or essentially 2-edge) connectivity instead of (vertex) connectivity of a graph.
+In this paper, we shall answer the question how it is for the existence of a $[2, 2s]$-factor in the square of a graph with 2-edge (or essentially 2-edge)-connectivity instead of (vertex) connectivity of a graph.

-Let $G$ be a connected graph.
 A vertex of degree 1 is called {\sl a leaf}.
 A cut vertex $y$ is {\sl trivial} in $G$, if $y$ is not a cut vertex in $G-M$, where $M$ is a set of all leaves adjacent to $y$, otherwise is {\sl non-trivial}.
 If $M=\{x\}$ and the neighbor of $x$ is a trivial cut vertex of $G$, then $x$ is called {\sl a bad leaf}. {\sl A trivial bridge} is a cut-edge of $G$ containing a leaf, otherwise is {\sl non-trivial}. {\sl A bad bridge} is a trivial bridge of $G$ adjacent to a bad leaf.
 For illustration see Fig.~1.